 At tourist sights, anyone assisting you in any way expects money in return.

-If some friendly guy starts chatting with you then taking you somewhere to show you something, he’s turned into an uncover guide that you didn’t request and he does expect payment.
+If some friendly guy starts chatting with you and then taking you somewhere to show you something, he’s turned into an uncover guide that you didn’t request, and he does expect payment.

 8. Tampered water bottles and counterfeit products

 Check the seal on bottled water to make sure it’s intact.
 Unfortunately, there’s also counterfeit water in India too.
 Buy water from reputable stores only.